CNNs for JPEGs: A Study in Computational Cost: Experimental Results

 For this reasons, in the remainder of this work, when multiple training results for the same network were available, we used ours to keep a fair comparison.

-The Upsampling-RFA is faster than the base ResNet-50 duo to the time saved by only partially decoding the image and skipping the first stage of the original network, but the modifications made to accommodate DCT coefficients increased the computational complexity and number of parameters.

 Among the DCT models trained by Gueguen~et~al.~\cite{NIPS_2018_Gueguen} and Deguerre~et~al.~\cite{deguerre2021object}, the one with the best classification accuracy only increased it by 0.36\% compared to their RGB baseline, while the one with lowest complexity increased it by 32.38\% and had at least 1.8M more parameters.
 Also Deguerre~et~al.~\cite{deguerre2021object} LC-RFA and Deconvolution-RFA obtained similar but smaller FPS than the ResNet-50.
-This shows that even though there is a reduction on the cost of data preprossessing for these networks, the increase in the network cost can outweighs it, leading to a similar FPS.

-In our experiments, the Upsampling-RFA gained only 8 FPS over the RGB base line, had a small drop in classification accuracy (around 1.13\%), demanded an increase of approximately 39.9\% in the computational complexity and 2.8M more parameters.
-Through the use of the FBS technique added to the Upsampling-RFA, it was possible to obtain more efficient models.
-Our Upsampling-RFA~+~FBS~(3x32), that uses 32 coefficients per color channel, obtained a classification accuracy 3.24\% lower and had 0.6M more parameters than our RGB baseline, but was able to reduce the complexity in 4.66\% and gain 140 FPS.
-The Upsampling-RFA~+~FBS~(3x16) presented a greater drop in classification accuracy of 6.43\%, but also an even greater increases in efficiency, complexity was reduced in approximately 17.62\%, 196 FPS were gained and the amount of parameters was approximately equal to the RGB baseline.
+The results obtained by Deguerre~et~al.~\cite{deguerre2021object} and us shows that the modifications made to accommodate DCT coefficients made to the ResNet-50, creating the Upsampling-RFA and LC-RFA, increased the computational complexity and number of parameters of the network, making it slower than the original model.
+In our experiments, similar to Deguerre~et~al.~\cite{deguerre2021object}, the baseline Upsampling-RFA and LC-RFA obtained FPS lower than the RGB by 94 and 78 frames, respectively, had a small drop in classification accuracy (around 1.13\% and 1.79\%) demanded an increase in computational complexity (of approximately 39.9\% and 32.38\%) and more trainable parameters (2.8M and 1.8M more).
+Our Upsampling-RFA~+~FBS~(3x32), that uses 32 coefficients per color channel, obtained a classification accuracy 3.24\% lower and had 0.6M more parameters than our RGB baseline, but was able to reduce the complexity in 4.66\% and gain 28 FPS.
+The Upsampling-RFA~+~FBS~(3x16) presented a greater drop in classification accuracy of 6.43\%, but also an even greater increases in efficiency, complexity was reduced in approximately 17.62\%, 57 FPS were gained and the amount of parameters was approximately equal to the RGB baseline.
 All our data-driven strategies obtained similar classification accuracy, computational complexity, number of parameters and FPS.
-Their amount of parameters were approximately the same as our RGB baseline, the complexity were approximately 17.1\% lower and there was a increase between 85 and 98 FPS.
+Their amount of parameters were approximately the same as our RGB baseline, the complexity were approximately 17.1\% lower and there was a increase between 38 and 51 FPS.
 LA performed slightly better, obtaining classification accuracy 3.5\% lower than the RGB baseline, followed closely by CCPP and LP, that were 3.73\% and 3.84\% lower, respectively.